What Christians Ought to Believe

 Bird rightly shows that the Virgin Birth does not play into the notion of Jesus’s sinlessness (pp 104-105), but does show the necessity of it in relation Christ’s humanity and especially to God’s redemptive plan through Israel.
 Moreover, and particularly poignant is how the birth of Jesus plays into eschatology.

 Wowsers!
-Of course this is a dramatic reenactment, but when one does read Rev 12 (and following) we find that the birth of Jesus is no small thing to gloss over.
+Of course this is a dramatic reenactment, but when one does read Rev 12 (and beyond) we find that the birth of Jesus is no small thing to gloss over.

 Chapters 8-9 deal with the core of the Creed – “He suffered under Pontius Pilate, was crucified, died, and was buried” – and rightly belongs at the core of the book.
 All chapters before and after point to these two chapters and all of Christendom points to the cross of Christ.
 The crux of Christian belief is Christ’s death and these chapters are the longest and most detailed.